Sociology: Symbolic interactionism

 Symbolic interaction—often associated with interactionism, phenomenology, dramaturgy, interpretivism—is a sociological approach that places emphasis on subjective meanings and the empirical unfolding of social processes, generally accessed through micro-analysis.
-This tradition emerged in the Chicago School of the 1920s and 1930s, which, prior to World War II, "had been the center of sociological research and graduate study."
+This tradition emerged in the Chicago School of the 1920s and 1930s, which, before World War II, "had been the center of sociological research and graduate study".
 The approach focuses on creating a framework for building a theory that sees society as the product of the everyday interactions of individuals.
 Society is nothing more than the shared reality that people construct as they interact with one another.
-This approach sees people interacting in countless settings using symbolic communications to accomplish the tasks at hand.
+This approach views people interacting in countless settings, using symbolic communication to accomplish the tasks at hand.
 Therefore, society is a complex, ever-changing mosaic of subjective meanings.
 Some critics of this approach argue that it only looks at what is happening in a particular social situation, and disregards the effects that culture, race or gender (i.e. social-historical structures) may have in that situation.
 Some important sociologists associated with this approach include Max Weber, George Herbert Mead, Erving Goffman, George Homans, and Peter Blau.
 It is also in this tradition that the radical-empirical approach of ethnomethodology emerges from the work of Harold Garfinkel.

 Utilitarianism

-Utilitarianism is often referred to as exchange theory or rational choice theory in the context of sociology.
-This tradition tends to privilege the agency of individual rational actors and assumes that within interactions individuals always seek to maximize their own self-interest.
+In normative ethics, utilitarianism is a consequentialist theory that prescribes actions that maximize overall welfare.
+But in sociology, utilitarianism often refers instead to the exchange theory or the rational choice theory.
+In this sense, the utilitarian tradition tends to privilege the agency of individual rational actors and to model individuals as seeking to maximize the satisfaction of their preferences.
 As argued by Josh Whitford, rational actors are assumed to have four basic elements: